HOME-programming-pub/LimitCSolver/README.md

 * ProtocolInputApplication: a little helper to create task files that can be loaded by the MainApplication
 * LimitCGenerator: a tool that can generate random LimitC programs to be used as tasks for practicing and improve understanding

-The project depends on the following NuGet-packages (see license files too):
+### The project depends on the following NuGet-packages (see license files too):
 * CommunityToolkit.Mvvm (License: MIT)
 * Newtonsoft.Json (License: MIT)
 * Antlr4.Runtime.Standard (License: BSD 3-Clause)

+### Contents of the release:
+* protsolve.exe: main UI for the labeled memory protocols (variable states at check points)
+* protinput.exe: UI to create task files from plain LimitCPrograms

+### Project contributors:

-The code has been written by students of Hochschule Merseburg.
+The tool has been written by students of Hochschule Merseburg.

-Project contributors:
 * Lukas Reinicke, first implementation in his bachelor thesis
 * Paul Lüttich, coding of the LimitC-Generator in his master thesis
 * Sven Karol, supervision and (some) coding